Lea451/SSL_Rotation_project/README.md

 # SSL_Rotation_project

-**Reimplementation of the paper "Unsupervised representation learning by predicting image rotations"**
+**Reimplementation of the paper "Unsupervised representation learning by predicting image rotations" by Gidaris et al.**

-This project uses a **self-supervised learning** approach to train a model to predict the rotation angle applied to an image as part of unsupervised representation learning.
+Self-supervised learning (SSL) is where a model learns useful representations without requiring labeled data.
+In this project, we use image rotation prediction as the pretext task: the model is trained to recognize whether an image has been rotated by 0, 90, 180, or 270 degrees.
+By solving this task, the model learns robust image features that can be transferred to downstream tasks.

 ---